goodwhale/AspirinShot/README.md

   * Select your Target and make sure it's added to the **Frameworks, Libraries, and Embedded Content**
 * **Create your screenshots**, either:
   * Check the `Starter Kit` in this repo.
 You can copy/paste it in your project and start from there, it features a variety of screenshots.
-  * Create one file per screenshot.
-Prefer `Selectable` mode when previewing your screenshots, as it will adjust the view to the display/output size.
+  * or, Create one file per screenshot using the template below.
+Prefer `Selectable` mode when previewing your screenshots as it will adjust the view to the display/output size.
 ```swift
 #if DEBUG
 extension Screenshot {